-I tossed the synth on the bed and sat down beside it, then undid the laces on my left boot, wriggling my toes and hearing squelchy sounds.
+I tossed my stringsynth case on the bed and sat down beside it, then undid the laces on my left boot, wriggling my toes and hearing squelching sounds as I did so.
 “Most people have an individual name and a family name, but I don’t have a family.
-My parents ran off when I was a baby.”
+My parents abandoned me when I was a baby.”
 I pulled off the boot with rather more force than was necessary.
 “The orphanage didn’t give me a name, just an ID number.
-I was supposed to choose my own name when I was twelve, standard.
-In the meantime they called me by a ‘pre-name’—Kit.”
+I was supposed to choose my own name when I was twelve, local.
+In the meantime, they called me by a ‘pre-name’—Kit.”

 “But surely…I am not a good judge of human ages, but surely you are older than twelve now.”

 I attacked the right boot.
-“Yeah, I’m fifteen, local—seventeen, standard—but I left the orphanage when I was ten, and I’ve had other things to worry about.
+“Yeah, I’m fifteen, local—something like sixteen or seventeen, in Earth years—but I left the orphanage when I was ten, and I’ve had other things to worry about.
 Kit’s good enough.”

 “It’s a stringsynth,” I said.
 “A musical instrument.”
-I toweled my tangled hair furiously.
+I towelled my tangled hair furiously.
 “I’m a street musician.”

 “A musician!
 A human musician!”
-All four of his eyes focused on me suddenly.
+All four of Rain’s eyes focused on me suddenly.
 “I have been hoping to meet one!
-I am honored!”
+I am honoured!”

 I wrapped the towel around my waist.
 “Well, that’s a first.”
-Great, I thought.
-I finally get a groupie, and he’s an alien.
+Great.
+I finally get a groupie, and it’s an alien.

 “Musicians have great prestige in our society.”
-Rain caressed the synth’s strings.
+Rain caressed the synth’s case.
 “And we admire human musicians especially.
 Your vocal apparatus is limited, but you create melodies we have never dreamed of—and your harmonies…!
-I am honored, indeed.”
+I am honoured, indeed.”

 I shook my head.
 “I’m just a streetkid with a beat-up old stringsynth.
 You’ve got nothing to learn from me.”